BrendanGasparin/100-days-of-code-2022/log.md

 **Link(s) to work**
 1. N/A (Can't post work because of academic integrity policy.)

+### Day 2: May 11, 2022

+**Today's Progress:** Completed Lab 2 problem Scrabble from online [CS50](https://cs50.harvard.edu/x/) course.

+**Thoughts:** I watched a two hour CS50 lecture before attempting problems today.
+It took me four hours because I was having trouble concentrating and kept having to rewind.
+Apparently my chosen path, CS50, is going to involve a lot of time watching video lectures in addition to the time I need to spend coding for the 100 Days challenge.
+Of course, I can intersperse CS50 with my own projects if I ever get tired of watching videos.

+**Link(s) to work**
+1. N/A (Can't post work because of academic integrity policy.)

 <hr />

 # 100 Days Of Code (2021) - Log